DestinyODIN580/6502-and-friends/README.md

 the programs can be flashed via the `flash.sh` script.

-The AVR programs are to be found in the `avr_bin` folder

-The Arduino equivalents are placed in the `arduino_bin` folder
+The AVR programs are to be found in the `avr_bin` folder, and their Arduino equivalents are in the `arduino_bin` folder

 ---